unifi-utilities/unifios-utilities/on-boot-script/README.md

 ### Features
 1. Allows you to run a shell script at S95 anytime your UDM starts / reboots

-All files described here are in the examples folder, automation is coming soon.

 ### Compatiblity
 1. Should work on any UDM/UDMPro after 1.6.3
 2. Tested and confirmed on 1.6.6, 1.7.0, 1.7.2rc4